 - Face masks were required, safe distance markers were on the floor, and hand sanitizer dispensers were readily available.
 The airport was uncrowded, so, getting through customs was quick.
 The time it took from exiting the plane, clearing customs, and walking out to our car was about 25 minutes.

 We truly felt safe traveling to Jamaica and staying at a Sandals Resort.
 The people of Jamaica were definitely ready to get back to work, and it was evident in the kind welcome and hospitality they showed us while we were there.
 The travel requirements for Jamaica, and the airport/airline safety rules, gave us a certain confidence knowing that everyone traveling around us had just tested negative for COVID.
 Health-safety precautions were clearly outlined and enforced everywhere, which benefits everyone.

 Sandals did an outstanding job of keeping their guests and staff safe.
 While Sandals properties have always proven to be very clean, the cleanliness standard they now exhibit exceeds my expectations.

-While we were there, the property was only at about 35% occupancy which was REALLY nice for us as guests.
+We stayed at Sandals South Coast, and while we were there, the property was only at about 35% occupancy which was REALLY nice for us as guests.
 We could always find our choice of available lounge chair at the beach or pool.
 Restaurants were uncrowded.
 (In fact, we had one restaurant all to ourselves at the end of one evening!)
 Staff was extremely attentive.
 And the price is right since Sandals continues to run specials to entice people to return to travel.

 Guests were pleasant and mindful of the rules that Sandals had in place.
 Everyone respected each other’s space and social distance.
 It was unusual to be at a Sandals with so few other people there, but it made the experience an extremely private and relaxing one.
 We truly enjoyed every moment we were there, and we’d do it again at this time in a heartbeat.